Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 This is a long letter, but important, so you might want to print it out and really study it.
 We’ll have a quiz on it later! (smile)

-As for myself, here is my background: I was close friends with Jeanette’s older sister Blossom Rock for eight years (till her death in 1978).
+As for myself, here is my background: I was close friends with Jeanette’s older sister Blossom Rock for about seven years (till her death in 1978).
 Blossom was also an actress, best known for her role as “grandmama” in the TV series, The Addams Family.
 I grew up in Los Angeles, in the San Fernando Valley (an original Valley Girl!).
 I met Blossom while volunteering at the Motion Picture Home where she was living in retirement, after suffering a stroke.
 I was a child when Jeanette and Nelson died so I never knew them, but through Blossom I met many of Jeanette MacDonald’s friends who gave me more contacts to speak with and thus my interest and research developed.
-When I first met Blossom Rock I was all of sixteen years old and didn’t even really know who Jeanette MacDonald and Nelson Eddy were, much less care anything about their personal lives.
+When I first met Blossom Rock I was all of seventeen years old and didn’t even really know who Jeanette MacDonald and Nelson Eddy were, much less care anything about their personal lives.

 Blossom herself was the first to verify that her sister was in love with Nelson Eddy.
 This is how it came about: One day Blossom’s neighbor from Beverly Hills came to visit.
 At some point she mentioned to me that Blossom was Jeanette MacDonald’s older sister.
 I had already heard that from others.
 Then, the woman said, “Jeanette and Nelson Eddy were once very much in love.
 Ask Blossom about it, I’m sure she’ll tell you about it.”
 So I did.
 Blossom said yes, it was true.
 I thought nothing more of it for the moment; after all, don’t many movie co-stars have an on-set fling?